jubelAhmed/webpackStarterDemo/README.md

-# webpackStarterDemo
+//webpackStarterDemo  //
-# firstly download this demo
+//firstly download this demo
 # then write command : npm install
 # for run this project write command: npm start